 This term refers to the blend of grapes that can be used to make a wine.
 The base wine, processed according to the Metodo Classico to become a Trentodoc, can be made, 100% or in different percentages, according to the production regulation, only of each of the following grape varieties: Chardonnay, Pinot nero, Pinot bianco and Meunier.

 The letter “B” is dedicated to one of the most important steps in the production of Metodo Classico sparkling wine.
-The base wine (obtained from Chardonnay and/or Pinot Nero and/or Pinot Bianco and/or Pinot Meunier grapes) is bottled and yeast and sugar (the “liqueur de tirage”) are added.
-The bottles – closed with a crown cap – are then placed horizontally in the sparkling wine producers’ cool, dark wine cellars to age at a constant temperature of 11-13°C for a minimum of 15 months (but even for up to 10 years).
+The base wine (obtained from Chardonnay and/or Pinot Nero and/or Pinot Bianco and/or Meunier grapes) is bottled and yeast and sugar (the “liqueur de tirage”) are added.
+The bottles – closed with a crown cap – are then placed horizontally in the sparkling wine producers’ cool, dark wine cellars to age at a constant temperature of 11-13°C for a minimum of 15 months (but even for more than 10 years).
 It is here that the waiting starts and the magic begins… that of secondary fermentation with the “prise de mousse” that creates carbon dioxide, and which we call the “perlage” in the wine glass.

 – Mechanically, using ice (à la glace): the neck of the bottle is frozen and the stopper is popped.

 – Manually, (à la volée): the bottle is manually uncorked.

 After disgorgement, the bottle is topped up with fine wine and sugars.
 Every sparkling wine producer has its own recipe and secret end ingredient, an important feature for the character of each Trentodoc wine.